Data & Analytics · Senior level · Updated August 2026

 - Describe a notebook as a 'system' and hope nobody asks

-Kaggle and coursework belong on early-career resumes, where they honestly stand in for experience.
+Kaggle and coursework belong on early-career resumes, where they honestly stand in for experience (the entry-level data analyst example shows where they sit on one).
 Once you have shipped work, they dilute it.
 The same goes for algorithm name-dropping: naming four boosting libraries signals breadth-first reading, while one line about labels, monitoring, and drift signals you've actually operated a model after launch day.
+If operating models in production is most of your job, compare the machine learning engineer example before choosing which title to apply under.

 Frequently asked questions